brandur/sorg/content/drafts/api-paradigms.md

 title: What's the Next Paradigm for Web APIs?
 published_at: 2017-03-29T21:00:36Z
 location: San Francisco
-hook: Musings on next API technology, or whether REST-ish JSON over HTTP is just "good enough" to never be displaced in a signficant way.
+hook: Musings the next API technology, and whether REST-ish JSON over HTTP is just "good enough" to never be displaced in a signficant way.
 ---